ALM-Rangers/azure-boards-kanban-tools/README.md

-# Import Export Kanban Boards
+# Azure Boards Kanban Tools

 ## About
 This extension will allow you to share your Kanban board with another team in your project.
 You will also be able to grab the settings from another team's board.

 ### Build
-To build this extension, in the **Import-Export-Kanban** folder, run the command
+To build this extension, in the **azure-boards-kanban-tools** folder, run the command

 ```
 npm install